 Dominate With Your Body Language to Command RespectA good stance and posture reflect a proper state of mind – Morihei Ueshiba Tweet This

 Dominant men are comfortable men.
 That means, to command respect you have to have open body language (get the ultimate guide to perfect posture) and allow yourself to take up the amount of space you need to be comfortable (though there are differences between how men and women will go about it).
 Closed body language transmits discomfort and even fear whereas open body language signals power and will command respect.

 Why?
 Because it’s easy to attack someone with open body language.
 Someone with open body language broadcasts comfort and openness as well as power because they leave themselves open to an attack.
 They’re not afraid because they know they can handle whatever happens and this registers in our brains as confidence.

 But lastly, don’t forget another component of being able to command respect.
 Becoming a charismatic man because only focusing on the dominance side of things will command respect, but it can piss people off.
 Add both to gain real social power:

 Charisma and Charm Is The Final Piece

 The items on this article will help you command respect and create a dominating presence, but that’s not the only piece of the puzzle.
 If you only focus on the dominance side of things you will command respect from people, but you’ll alienate and cause them to resent you.

-If you want true social power, you have to soften it with charisma and charm while avoiding the 3 major charisma killers on this list.
+If you want true social power, you have to soften it with charisma and charm.
 Because realize, that even powerful men aren’t invincible and you’ll need friends to have your back.